-The Bank conducts its activities in compliance with a development programme approved by the Bank's Board.
+The Bank conducts its activities in compliance with the strategy approved by the Bank's Board.

 The Bank's activities are overseen by the Board of the Bank and Executive Board which effectively respond to changes in the market environment and constantly adjust the Bank services and tariffs to take into consideration market forces.